Reconciling model-X and doubly robust approaches to conditional independence testing: Conditional convergence results

 Notions of conditional convergence in probability and in distribution have been explicitly defined by \citet{Nowak2005}.
 However, these notions require a single conditioning $\sigma$-algebra as well as almost sure convergences of conditional probabilities, whereas in Definitions~\ref{def:conditional-convergence-distribution} and~\ref{def:conditional-convergence-probability} we allow the conditioning $\sigma$-algebra to change with $n$ and for the conditional probabilities to converge in probability.
 Our Definition~\ref{def:conditional-convergence-distribution} can be viewed as formalizing the notion of conditional convergence in distribution implicitly used by \citet{Wang2020b}.
 Related notions of conditional convergence in distribution allowing for changing conditioning $\sigma$-algebra are present implicitly in the works of \citet{Dedecker2002} and \citet{bulinski2017conditional}, though these are based on the convergence of conditional characteristic functions as opposed to conditional cumulative distribution functions.

-Turning to the convergence results themselves, we were not able to find conditional Polya's or Slutsky's theorems (Theorems~\ref{thm:cond_polya} and~\ref{thm:cond_slutsky}) in the literature.
+Turning to the convergence results themselves, we were not able to find conditional Polya's theorem (Theorem~\ref{thm:cond_polya}) in the literature.
+Conditional Slutsky's theorem (Theorem~\ref{thm:cond_slutsky}) is a generalization of \citet[Lemma 5]{Wang2020b} to the case when $a_n$ is not necessarily independent of $\mathcal F_n$ and $b_n \neq 0$.
 Versions of the conditional law of large numbers are given by \cite{Majerek2005a} and \cite{PrakasaRao2009}, but these involve a single conditioning $\sigma$-algebra and do not allow for triangular arrays, unlike Theorem~\ref{thm:wlln_cond}.
 Remarkably, we could not find even the unconditional triangular array law of large numbers (Corollary~\ref{cor:wlln}) in the literature; existing results either assume a second-moment condition or use truncation \citep[Theorems 2.2.4 and 2.2.6, respectively]{Durrett2010} instead of a $1+\delta$ moment condition or are not applicable to triangular arrays \citep[Lemma 19]{Shah2018}.
 As for central limit theorems, \citet{Grzenda2008, PrakasaRao2009, Yuan2014} give non-triangular array versions of the conditional central limit theorem that require a single conditioning $\sigma$-algebra, unlike Theorem~\ref{thm:conditional-clt}.
 Versions of the conditional central limit theorem appropriate for varying conditioning $\sigma$-algebras and triangular arrays are given by \citet{Dedecker2002, bulinski2017conditional}, those these involve different notions of conditional convergence in distribution.
+Results similar to Theorem~\ref{thm:conditional-clt} for $\delta = 1$ are presented in a recent line of work on sample-splitting-based inference \citep{Kim2020a, Shekhar2022a, Shekhar2022}; these can be proved via the Berry-Esseen theorem.
 Finally, we note that our result that conditional convergence in distribution implies in-probability quantile convergence (Lemma~\ref{lem:conditional-convergence-to-quantile}) is a generalization of \citet[Lemma 3]{Wang2020b} to general conditioning $\sigma$-algebras.